sean1832/bangumi-tracker/readme.md

 bangumi-tracker --config config.toml
 ```
 > To detach from the session, press `Ctrl+b`, then `d`.
 To reattach, use `tmux attach -t bangumi-tracker`.
+>
+> To kill the session, use `tmux kill-session -t bangumi-tracker`.

 ### Usage with `cron`
 You can set up a cron job to run the tracker periodically.
 For example, to run it every hour: